Satyasheel7/mood_playlist_app/README.md

 ## 🎤 Usage

 - **Text Input:**
-  Type your feelings and click “Analyze My Mood & Find Music”.
+  Type your feelings and click "Analyze My Mood & Find Music".
 - **Voice Input:**
-  Click “Speak Your Feelings”, record your voice, and let SentiTunes do the rest!
+  Click "Speak Your Feelings", record your voice, and let SentiTunes do the rest!
+- **Facial Expression:**
+  Click "Facial Expression", allow camera access, and let the AI analyze your mood.
 - **Get Playlists:**
-  Instantly receive music playlists that match your mood.
+  Instantly receive music playlists that match your detected mood.

 ---

 ## 🧠 How It Works

-- **Mood Detection:**
+- **Mood Detection Methods:**
-  Uses VADER sentiment analysis, KNN classification, keyword, and fuzzy matching to detect your mood from input.
+  - Text Analysis: VADER sentiment, KNN classification, keyword matching
+  - Voice Input: Speech-to-text followed by sentiment analysis
+  - Facial Analysis: DeepFace emotion detection with OpenCV
 - **Playlist Recommendation:**
-  Fetches relevant playlists from YouTube Music based on detected mood, genre, region, and time period.
+  Fetches relevant playlists from YouTube Music based on detected mood.
 - **Confidence Display:**
-  Shows how confident each AI method is in its prediction.
+  Shows confidence scores for each detection method used.

 ---